lancekrogers/Discontinued_SEC_ALGO_ANALYSIS/README.md

-#Notes
+<h1>Notes</h1>

-###This directory is for analyzing SEC filings and stock data and to design an automated trading system
+<p>This directory is for analyzing SEC filings and stock data and to design an automated trading system</p>

-###Make sure to install numpy manually before pip installing requirements.txt
+<p>Make sure to install numpy manually before pip installing requirements.txt</p>